dreamgrove/dreamgrove/content/balance/Compendium.md

 **AoE priority list:**

-- Use {{< spell 93402 "Sunfire" >}} if the targets will live for 8 or more seconds reduced by 1 for each target hit and you will not overcap on AP
+- Use {{< spell 93402 "Sunfire" >}} if the targets will live for 8 or more seconds and you will not overcap on AP.
-- Use {{< spell 8921 "Moonfire" >}} if the target(s) will live for 8 or more seconds reduced by 1 for each target hit and you will not overcap on AP
+- Use {{< spell 8921 "Moonfire" >}} if the target(s) will live for 8 or more seconds and you will not overcap on AP.
 - Use {{< spell 190984 "Wrath" >}} to get into Lunar Eclipse if you have T29 4PC equipped, and {{< spell 194223 "Celestial Alignment" >}}, or {{< spell 102560 "Incarnation" >}} is off Cooldown.
-- Use Celestial Alignment
+- Use {{< spell 194223 "CA" >}}/{{< spell 102560 "Inc" >}}.
-- Use Astral Communion if you will not overcap on AP
+- Use Astral Communion if you will not overcap on AP.
-- Use Warrior of Elune if available
+- Use Warrior of Elune if available.
-- Use {{< spell 190984 "Wrath" >}} to enter Lunar Eclipse
+- Use {{< spell 190984 "Wrath" >}} to enter Lunar Eclipse.
-- Use {{< spell 211545 "Fury of Elune" >}} or Full Moon if you will not overcap on AP
+- Use {{< spell 211545 "Fury of Elune" >}} or Full Moon if you will not overcap on AP.
-- Use New Moon or Half Moon if you will overcap on charges and you will not overcap on AP
+- Use New Moon or Half Moon if you will overcap on charges and you will not overcap on AP.
 - Use Wild Mushrooms if you will not overcap on AP.
-If you are using Fungal Growth make sure to not use it if the debuff is up already and Waning Twilight is missing.
+If you are using Fungal Growth and Waning Twilight make sure to not use it if the debuff is up already.
 - Use {{< spell 194153 "Starfire" >}} if you have 3x T29 2piece stacks and you will not overcap on AP.
-- Use Stellar Flare if the target will live for 8 or more seconds and you will not overcap on AP
+- Use Stellar Flare if the target will live for 8 or more seconds and you will not overcap on AP.
 - Use {{< spell 191034 "Starfall" >}} if one of the following conditions are true:
-    - you will overcap AP
+    - You would overcap AP otherwise
     - {{< spell 194223 "CA" >}} or {{< spell 102560 "Inc" >}} will last for less than 12 seconds and the target will live for 4 or more seconds
-    - you have a Starweaver's Warp proc
+    - You have a Starweaver's Warp proc
     - Starlord is below 3 stacks
 - Use Convoke the Spirits if you have less than 50 AP.
 Preferably be inside of a {{< spell 194223 "CA" >}} or {{< spell 102560 "Inc" >}} window.
-- Use {{< spell 78674 "Starsurge" >}} if you have a Starweaver's Weft proc
+- Use {{< spell 78674 "Starsurge" >}} if you have a Starweaver's Weft proc.
-- Use {{< spell 194153 "Starfire" >}}
+- Use {{< spell 194153 "Starfire" >}}.